adilarain00/Pluralsight-Page/README.md

-# Sign In, Sign Up Static Page
+# PluralSight, Sign In & Sign Up

 This project showcases a clean and responsive two-grid layout, featuring a sleek and static sign in and sign up form on one side, and a seamless payment section on the other.
 It combines functionality with a visually appealing design, creating a smooth user experience.